fusion-jena/JeDaSS_2021_poster/index.md

  * Proposing a new structure capturing several features from the _dataset_ into a single container
  * As _data attributes_ are the most important parts of the _dataset_, gathering all information related to _data attributes_
- * Considering for each data attribute we consider the name, datatype, unit, data points attached to the data attribute as well as its semantic annotation.
+ * Considering for each data attribute  the name, datatype, unit, data points attached to the data attribute as well as its semantic annotation.

    <img style="margin-left: auto; margin-right: auto; width: 80%" src="assets/prep1.png">